-When: Sunday 18th March 2018, doors open 5.15pm, film starts 5.30pm.
-Run-time is 1 hour 35 minutes, after which everyone is welcome to stay for a discussion about the topics raised in the film.
+When: Sunday 9th June 2019, doors open 6.45pm.
+The "Racing Extinction" film starts 7.00pm.
+Run-time is 90 minutes, after which everyone is welcome to stay for a discussion about the topics raised in the films.

 Where: Ham Library Annexe (Community Space), Ham Street, Ham, Richmond upon Thames (west London), TW10 7HR.

 How to get here: Bus 371 from Richmond or Kingston to Ashburnham Rd, or bus 65 to Ham Common and walk along Ham Street towards Ham Library (approx. 5-10mins).

 Cost: entry is free, but donations of £3 are welcome (to cover costs).
 No ticket needed, just turn up on the evening.

 Refreshments: tea/coffee and biscuits will be provided.

 About the film: Oscar®-winning director Louie Psihoyos (The Cove) artfully pulls into focus our impact on the planet, while inspiring us all to embrace the solutions that will ensure a thriving, biodiverse world for future generations.
 Watch the trailer here.

 _ _ _ _ _ _ _ _ _ _ _ _ _

 The Sequel - what will follow our troubled civilisation?

 We are excited to announce the upcoming screening of "The Sequel", a thought-provoking film exploring the work of environmental economist David Fleming and the vibrant Transition Movement his ideas inspired.
 The film's writer and executive producer Shaun Chamberlin will introduce the film and answer questions afterwards.
 This event is in collaboration with our friends at Transition Town Kingston (TTK).